-Double Glazing For Listed Buildings Colchester, Essex
+Secondary Glazing For Listed Buildings

-Why use double glazing for listed buildings in Colchester, Essex?
+Why use secondary glazing for listed buildings?

 Planning Policy Guidance PPG15 recognises that the best way to secure historic buildings is to keep them in active usage and this may involve some adaptation to meet current needs.